NahidEbrahimian/Deep-Learning-PyTorch/README.md

 ### Inference

-- For inference, you can run the following command `./Deep-Learning-Course-2` directory.
+- For inference, you can run the following command in `./Deep-Learning-Course-2` directory.

 input_img --> input image directory